 Types of Treatment Offered at Highland Ridge

-When a client arrives to Highland Ridge, they meet with an intake counselor who will complete a comprehensive assessment on the individual’s current mental health condition.
+When a client arrives to Highland Ridge Hospital, they meet with an intake counselor who will complete a comprehensive assessment on the individual’s current mental health condition.
 The assessment will be able to determine the severity of the individual’s bipolar disorder, the presence of any medical problems, and co-occurring disorders.
-The results of the assessment will be compiled to create individualized treatment plans for each of our patients.
+The results of the assessment will be compiled to create individualized treatment plans for each of our patients at our treatment center.
 Our multidisciplinary team works together to provide treatment specifically tailored to each person.
 We try our best to match patients with the types of treatment modalities and therapist that are most appropriate for their current treatment needs.

-Family therapy: Within 72 hours of admission, a meeting between you, your therapist, and your family will be arranged so that everyone can be integrated into the treatment process.
+Family therapy: Within 72 hours of admission at Highland Ridge Hospital, a meeting between you, your therapist, and your family will be arranged so that everyone can be integrated into the treatment process.
 While we like to hold these meetings in person, we can do them via phone if the family is not available.
 Family sessions will also take the time to address the patient’s bipolar disorder, how it has impacted the family as a whole, and the surrounding emotions.

-In addition to traditional therapeutic methods we offer a number of experiential programs to help the patients fully heal.
+In addition to traditional therapeutic methods we offer a number of experiential programs at Highland Ridge Hospital to help the patients fully heal.
 Some of these programs may include:

 - Art therapy

 - Movie nights